parnoldx/nascTUI/README.md

 ## Contributing

 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss it.

 ## License